 Recommendation M.1450-4 also states “In addition, mobile devices such as cellular telephones are beginning to incorporate the ability to connect to wireless LANs when available to supplement traditional cellular networks.”

 The need for wider channel sizes to support higher throughput to end users, along with increasing cellular offloading, are driving burgeoning demand for RLANs.
 Some usage cases such as Peer2Peer (which may include video streaming) and others also require significantly higher data rates.
-As stated in Section 3.2 above, frequency bands in 5 GHz are particularly attractive to meet this demand for terrestrial mobile broadband (excluding IMT) applications as they are adjacent to existing RLAN operation and significant efficiency benefits could be achieved by providing contiguous spectrum.
-Therefore, IEEE 802 sees a spectrum requirement for the 5350-5470 MHz and 5850-5925 MHz frequency bands.
+As stated in Section 3.2 above, additional channels in the 5 GHz range are particularly attractive to meet this demand for terrestrial mobile broadband (excluding IMT) applications as they are adjacent to existing RLAN operation and significant efficiency benefits could be achieved by providing contiguous spectrum.
+Therefore, IEEE 802 sees a need for additional channels in the 5350-5470 MHz and 5850-5925 MHz frequency ranges.

 4 Proposal